cmayer/MitoGeneExtractor/snakemake/README.md

 - Raw reads for 12 test samples can be downloaded [here](https://naturalhistorymuseum-my.sharepoint.com/personal/b_price_nhm_ac_uk/_layouts/15/onedrive.aspx?ct=1723035606962&or=Teams%2DHL&ga=1&LOF=1&id=%2Fpersonal%2Fb%5Fprice%5Fnhm%5Fac%5Fuk%2FDocuments%2F%5Ftemp%2F%5FBGEexamples4Felix%2F1%5Fraw%5Fdata).
 Each read pair must be in seperate subdirectories under a parent directory that can be called anything
 - samples sheet (BGE_test_samples.csv) provided (paths to reads and references need to be altered to where you stored the reads)
 - protein_references sheet (gene_fetch_BGE_test_data.csv) provided (in protein_references/).

+### Contributing

+Feel free to submit issues, fork the repository, and create pull requests for any improvements.